ICAEW.com works better with JavaScript enabled.

 The quarterly updates are a simple summary of transactions; there is no requirement to make tax and accounting adjustments as if they were full tax returns, or any expectation that such adjustments would be made.
 Quarterly updates do not include a declaration from the taxpayer and inaccuracy penalties do not apply.

 It will be possible to resubmit quarterly updates to correct omissions, duplications, and other errors.
-The quarterly updates are of cumulative year to date figures and, in most cases, corrections will be made automatically when the next update is submitted.
+From public beta in April 2025, the quarterly updates will be cumulative year to date figures and, in most cases, corrections will be made automatically when the next update is submitted.

 Year-end finalisation